silvestrevivo/react-parcel-starter/README.md

 npm start
 ```

-To sent project to production:
+To send project to production:
 ```
 npm build
 ```